SouthernMethodistUniversity/hpc_docs/docs/coldfront/qs_instructor.md

 ## To view your current usage

 1. Under Allocations select the folder icon
-2. You will see your Allocation details, EULA Agreements, and Usage by Hours
+2. You will see your Allocation details, Policies and Guidelines Agreements, and Usage by Hours

 ## Concluding the Semester